McLaughlin outsprints teammate Muhammad for hurdles record

 It felt inevitable that the mark would go down again on a fast track in perfect, hot-and-humid running conditions in Tokyo.

-The day before, Karsten Warholm crushed his old world record, finishing the men’s race in 45.94, and runner-up Rai Benjamin’s 46.17 also beat the old mark.
+Only a day earlier, Norway’s Karsten Warholm crushed his old world record, finishing the men’s race in 45.94, and runner-up Rai Benjamin’s 46.17 also beat the old mark.
+Six runners in that race set national, continental or world records.

 It was a lot to live up to for the women, whose race was even more eagerly anticipated.
 They exceeded expectations.

-Starting from Lane 7, Muhammad burst out of the blocks and made up the lag quickly — too quickly? — as they cruised down the backstretch.
+Starting from Lane 7, Muhammad came out of the blocks and made up the lag quickly — too quickly? — as they cruised down the backstretch.

 Slowly, steadily, McLaughlin drew even, and they were at nearly a draw when they reached the final 100 meters.
-McLaughlin scaled the last hurdle, then started inching away.
+As McLaughlin and Muhammad scaled the last hurdle, it was McLaughlin who started inching away.

 The .12-second margin was close — but not as close as in Doha, when McLaughlin lost by .07 in a race that changed her thinking.

-She had burst onto the scene in 2016, a 16-year-old out of East Orange, New Jersey, who loved to tell the story about how she could juggle, and ride a unicycle, and do both at the same time.
-She could hurdle, too.
-To prove it, she earned a spot on the U.S. Olympic team in one of the most stacked events on the program,
+She had burst onto the scene in 2016, a 16-year-old who loved to tell the story about how she could juggle, and ride a unicycle, and do both at the same time.
+She could hurdle, too, and had youth titles and trips to major world competitions under her belt on her way to the big-time.

-Muhammad, already in her prime, won a gold medal in Rio de Janeiro.
+She earned a spot on the U.S. Olympic team in one of the most stacked events on the program, Muhammad, already in her prime, won a gold medal in Rio de Janeiro.
 McLaughlin was out in the semifinal round.
 A great learning experience.

+“Early on, you could tell right away she was super special and just continued to get better and better every single year,” said Mike McCabe, McLaughlin’s high school coach.
+McCabe watched the race with a crowd of fans and friends at McLaughlin’s old high school.

-The 2019 races in Des Moines, then Doha, showed how good McLaughlin really was, but left her with an undisputable reality.
+By 2019, though, McLaughlin had graduated from high school and had bigger dreams.
+The races in Des Moines, then Doha, showed how good McLaughlin really was, but left her with an undisputable reality.
 Muhammad was better.

 McLaughlin changed coaches, moving over to work with the famed Bobby Kersee, whose expertise has helped produce what could be its own wing of a track and field Hall of Fame: Jackie Joyner-Kersee, Florence Griffith Joyner, Allyson Felix.